Darkbeldin/xcp-ng-org/docs/guides.md

 Note that the GUID may be found by using `varstore-ls <vm-uuid>`.

 :::tip
-Any certificate removed from the VM but still present in the pool configuration or on the host's disk at `/var/lib/uefistored/` will be automatically added back the next time the VM starts.
+Any certificate removed from the VM but still present in the pool configuration or on the host's disk at `/var/lib/uefistored/` will be automatically added back the next time the VM starts (unless another certificate it depends on was manually removed from `/var/lib/uefistored/`).
 :::

 ### How XCP-ng Manages the Certificates